blake-hu/shard/README.md

-# shard
+# Shard: Distributed Hash Table

-A C# implementation of the Chord distributed hash table
+Shard is a distributed hash table inspired by [Chord](https://doi.org/10.1145/964723.383071) and written in C#.